elddc/youtube-trending-analysis/README.md

 # Youtube Video Analysis and Classification

 This project analyzes trending YouTube videos from August 2020 to present.
 It explores the attributes of trending videos, such popular channels, categories, and keywords.
-It also trains a linear SVC model to classify videos by category, using tokens extracted from video titles and tags by NLTK.
+It also trains a stochastic gradient descent model to classify videos by category, using tokens extracted from video titles and tags by NLTK.

 [Data Source](https://www.kaggle.com/datasets/rsrishav/youtube-trending-video-dataset)

 ## Results

-Number of unique videos indexed: 38423
+Number of unique videos indexed: 38747

 ### Top Videos of All Time